bump-sh/docs/src/_help/continuous-integration/cli.md

 > You can find your `mcp-server-id-or-slug` and `$BUMP_TOKEN` API key in your MCP server settings.
 {: .info}

-This feature is currently in closed beta.
-Request an early access at [hello@bump.sh](mailto:hello@bump.sh)

 ### The `diff` command

 Using the `diff` command can help to spot differences between the local API